maknahar/phonecountry/README.md

 # phonecountry
-phonecountry extract information about country from a phone number abd vice versa.
+phonecountry extract information about country from a phone number and vice versa.

-__Phonecountry has the ability to distingues the phone number between__
+__Phonecountry has the ability to distinguish the phone number between__

 * USA, Canada and all caribian coutry.
 (All starting with +1)
 * Russia and Kazakistan (Starting with +7)